Support our work by becoming our Patron! Learn More

 Window Shades

-These are similar to window blinds but does not have slats but comprises a single piece of material that can be rolled to control the degree of various functions of the window.
+These are similar to window blinds but do not have slats but comprise a single piece of material that can be rolled to control the degree of various functions of the window.
 Such types of blinds are powered by a motor or can be controlled by hand as well.

 1) Bamboo and Woven Wood Shades: